Hoffmann-Lab/bashbone/README.md

 ## Sample info file
 [&#x25B2; back to top](#bashbone)

-In order to perform desired comparative tasks, some functions require a sample info file.
+In order to perform desired comparative tasks, some functions require a sample design info file.

 Assume this input:
 <br>